GitBrincie212/ChronoGrapher/README.md

 breakthroughs in scheduler design, eliminating the need to master multiple disjointed systems.
 <img align="center" src="assets/Chronographer Divider.png" />
 <h1 align="center">Core Capabilities / Key Features</h1>
-There are many features that make up ChronoGrapher.
-We will focus on a few key features such as:
+There are many features that make up ChronoGrapher (some are accessed via first-party extensions).
+We will focus on a few key features defined in the core such as:

 ### Composable Task Architecture